-- Those that are potential actionable ISP projects in all scenarios in this instance early works would never present any value, given the consistent timing preference across scenarios to deliver the project as early as the project's EISD (or EISD + 1).
+- Those that are potential actionable ISP projects in all scenarios in this instance early works would never present any value, given the consistent timing preference across scenarios to deliver the project as early as the project's EISD (or at least before EISD + 4Actionable Window).
 The CBA would therefore not consider early works as a valuable first stage.
 These projects are classified as 'no regret projects', but are subject to final confirmation in the ODP (see Section 5.8). - Those that are potential actionable ISP projects in only some scenarios in this instance the timing uncertainty of the project suggests that early works may provide option value to retain delivery flexibility.

-In the example above, assume that Project 1 and Project 3 have the option of early works57.
+In the example above, assume that Project 1 and Project 3 have the option of early works58.